History of France–United Kingdom relations: 1815–1830

 Britain emerged from the 1815 Congress of Vienna as the ultimate leading financial, military and colonial power of the world, going on to enjoy a century of global dominance in the Pax Britannica.
 France recovered from its defeat to rebuild its position on the world stage.
 Talleyrand's friendly approaches were a precursor to the Entente Cordiale in the next century, but they lacked consistent direction and substance.
 Overcoming their historic enmity, the British and French eventually became political allies, as both began to turn their attentions to acquiring new territories beyond Europe.
 The British developed India and Canada and colonised Australia, spreading their powers to several different continents as the Second British Empire.
 Likewise the French were quite active in Southeast Asia and Africa.

-They frequently made stereotypical jokes about each other, and even side by side in war were critical of each other's tactics.
-As a Royal Navy officer said to the French corsair Robert Surcouf "You French fight for money, while we British fight for honour.", Surcouf replied "Sir, a man fights for what he lacks the most."
-According to one story, a French diplomat once said to Lord Palmerston "If I were not a Frenchman, I should wish to be an Englishman"; to which Palmerston replied: "If I were not an Englishman, I should wish to be an Englishman."
-Upon seeing the disastrous British Charge of the Light Brigade in the Crimean War against Russia, French marshal Pierre Bosquet said 'C'est magnifique, mais ce n'est pas la guerre.' ('It's magnificent, but it's not war.')
 Eventually, relations settled down as the two empires tried to consolidate themselves rather than extend themselves.